Global Poverty Reduction and Development Forum 2007-Taking Actions for the World's Poor and Hungry People

 Ÿ Adopt differentiated anti-poverty strategy: different regions are at different development stages and the focus of each region’s corresponding anti-poverty strategy should be determined accordingly.
 There is no panacea strategy.
 At initial stage of development, investments should be made to promote overall economic growth that benefits the entire rural China, and then, attention should be paid to backward regions in order to reduce distribution inequality.

-Ÿ Reforming governance and institutionsreforms in institutions and governance related to public spending are urgently needed.
+Ÿ Reforming governance and institutions: reforms in institutions and governance related to public spending are urgently needed.
 Greater transparency in decision-making and effective monitoring system can prevent corruption.
 A decentralized, participatory, and evidence-driven governance structure is necessary for efficient and pro-poor government spending.

-Director, Department of Planning and Finance, The State Council Leading Group Office of Poverty Alleviation and Development (LGOP)
+Xu Hui, Director, Department of Planning and Finance, The State Council Leading Group Office of Poverty Alleviation and Development (LGOP) “Design and Improvement of Poverty Targeting in Rural China” |

 Flexible and participatory poverty targeting policies are part of China's poverty reduction work.
 It is important to examine China’s poverty targeting policies and the challenges that implementation of such policies faces.
 Recommendations on the improvement of the existing institution will also be provided.